 c.
 HB 337 (2021) also created Section 163.31801 (6)(e), Fla.
 Stat. to prohibit impact fees from being increased more than once every four (4) years- with the exception of "extraordinary circumstances" after certain conditions are met.
-Language was filed in 2023 (HB 235/ SB 350) and has been filed again in 2024 (HB 479) that seeks to further restrict and narrow this exception.

 POSITION: The City supports the elimination of this requirement which fails to recognize significant cost changes which can occur.